Shoshie-coding/hebrew-language/README.md

 The Navigation Bar is featured on all three pages, it includes links to Home page, Hebrew language page and the Common Hebrew Phrases page.
 It is fully responsive and allows users to navigate seamlessly between pages.
 ![Header image and nav bar screenshot](assets/images/header-nav-bar.png)

-- The main heading and image introduces the user to the Hebrew language and
+- The main heading and image introduces the user to the Hebrew language and the theme of the website.

 ## Design

 ### Color Theme and imagery
 [Adobe Color](https://color.adobe.com/create/color-wheel) was used to extract the main three colors of the website: blue, cream and dark brown.
-The theme was taken from the header image on my page which represents a Hebrew illuminated manuscript.
-This sets the theme on the whole website which was inspired by the beautifully illustrated Jewish manuscripts.
+The colors were extracted from imagages on my website.
+These are old Hebrew manuscripts and Hebrew illuminated manuscripts that show the beauty of the Hebrew alphabet and Jewish art.

 ### Typography
 For the main text, 'Montserrat' font is used with a fall-back on sans-serif.
 For headings, navigation bar and footer, 'Arima Madurai' font is used with a fallback on cursive.